 A tonsillectomy is usually done as an outpatient procedure, which means your child will be able to go home the same day as surgery.
-The procedure is performed under general anesthesia, so your child won’t be awake or experience pain during the surgery.
+The procedure is performed under general anesthesia, so your child won’t be aware of the surgery or experience pain during it.
 And because a child’s anesthesia needs are different, the pediatric anesthesiologists at Children’s are specially trained and experienced to tailor anesthesia and pain management for children and teens whose bodies are still growing.
-Our team creates a specialized anesthesia plan for each child based on his weight, height and type of surgery.
+Our team creates a specialized anesthesia plan for each child based on his or her weight, height and type of surgery.

 “The procedure itself entails our pediatric otolaryngologist removing the tonsils using a specialized surgical tool that uses heat, high-energy heat or sound waves to remove or eliminate tissues and help stop bleeding,” explains Dr. Goudy.

 Some facilities can’t guarantee a pediatric anesthesiologist for your child—we do

 While some hospitals may not be staffed to meet this need, at Children’s, every baby, child and teen receives care from a pediatric anesthesiologist who understands best practices for growing bodies.Learn more

 After surgery, your child may temporarily experience the following symptoms:

 - Low-grade fever (up to 101.5°F or 38.6°C is common for up to the first five days after surgery)

 - White, yellow or gray patches in the back of the throat for up to two weeks after surgery, which is a normal sign of healing

 - Ear or neck pain that typically stems from where the tonsils were and may last for up to two weeks